GetVirtual/ARM-Templates/Demo-AzureMigrate/README.md

 ### Instructions
 1. Deploy the ARM template to your subscription (choose a unique DNS name to your liking)
-2. Connect to the Hyper-V server & deactivate the Windows firewall
+2. Connect to the Hyper-V server via RDP & deactivate the Windows firewall
-4. Connect to the Azure Migrate Appliance from the Hyper-V Host via RDP or Hyper-V console
+4. Connect to the Azure Migrate Appliance from the Hyper-V Host via Hyper-V console (or RDP)
     * Tip: Adjust the language setting in the Azure Migrate appliance to your regional settings
     * Open the Migration Appliance configuration web page (Link on desktop)
     * Click through the appliance connectivity and update checks.
-If you receive a prompt for credentials at this stage, simply close it.
+If you receive a prompt for credentials at this stage, simply close it and restart.
     * After the successful update scroll to the top and acknowledge the restart prompt.
 Again click through the appliance connectivity and update checks.
     * Log in to your Azure account
     * Connect to the created Azure Migrate project.
 You can choose the appliance name - it doesn´t need to match the actual name of the appliance.